astutespruce/sarp-connectivity/analysis/prep/species/README.md

 These data are prepared and associated with NHD flowlines using `analysis/prep/species/prep_ca_baseline_habitat.py`.

-### South Atlantic Anadromous Species Habitat

-Data were provided by Kat Hoenke from the SEACAP project.

-These data were prepared and associated with NHD flowlines using `analysis/prep/species/prep_south_atlantic_anadromous.py`.

 ### Chesapeake Bay Diadromous Species Habitat

 Data were provided by Erik Martin (TNC) on 11/15/2022.
 We extracted current